twitchyliquid64/debdep/README.md

 ## Known issues

  * Wierd behavior with circular dependencies - not certain the resolver is producing the correct order in this case.
+ * Debdep can only resolve dependencies within a single (by default, *main*) component.

 ## TODO